 It originated in the Ice Age (Pleistocene) as a moraine - water of the former Feldberg - the glacier, the Titisee today characterizes the landscape of the Black Forest.
 The natural lake is at an altitude of 858 m.

 The lake is 2 kilometers long and 700 meters wide.
 The average depth of Lake Titisee is 20 meters.
-That is why the lake is known as the “largest natural lake in the entire Black Forest”.
-Other large lakes in the Black Forest were artificially dammed with a dam and are now electricity suppliers for the region.
+That is why the lake is called the "largest natural lake in the entire Black Forest".
+Other large lakes in the Black Forest have been artificially dammed with a dam and are now the region's electricity suppliers.

 How is the Titisee located

-Surrounded by wooded slopes, the Titisee is framed by the ridges of the Feldberg massif and the Hochfirst.
-The Titisee gets its water directly from the Feldberg via the Seebach.
-The Seebach rises from the Seebuck; the summit of the Feldberg.
-In its function as an outflow of the Feldsee, which lies directly at the foot of the mountain, the Seebach continuously feeds the Titisee.
-This supports the consistently high quality of the water.
+Surrounded by wooded slopes, the Titisee is framed by the mountain ranges of the Feldberg massif and the Hochfirst.
+The Titisee gets its water directly from the Seebach from Feldberg.
+The Seebach rises at Seebuck; the summit of the Feldberg.
+In its function as the outflow of the Feldsee, which lies directly at the foot of the mountain, the Seebach continually feeds the Titisee.
+This supports the consistently high water quality of the body of water.
 The water flow leaves the lake as Gutach.
-In its course the river connects below the municipality of Kappel with the Haslach, to finally as Wutach to flow into the Upper Rhine.
+In its course, the stream connects with the Haslach below the community of Kappel, finally becoming Wutach to flow into the Upper Rhine.

 Who gave the Titisee its name

 It was named after the Roman general Titus, whose army was once encamped in the Black Forest.

 Numerous myths grew up around the water.
 Accordingly, the population considered the lake immeasurably deep.
 A measurement has long been considered impossible because the abyssal water from the depths supposedly threatened to tear anyone down and drown if they attempted to do this.